0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

          </div>
       <br>

-4. Add Ethereum Private Key to the Vault; for this, follow [step 2](#issuer-node-using-docker) of the previous section.
+4. Add Ethereum Private Key to the Vault; for this, follow step 4 of the previous section.

+5. Configure the `config.toml` file like you did in the previous section at step 5.

-5. Configure your database using the following command:
+6. Configure your database using the following command:

       ```
       make db/migrate